 Our budget choice has a lot of features that give you more bang for your buck.
 The RV has a recessed three-burner stove with a glass cover and a full oven.
 When you're ready to snuggle down for the night during those cold winter nights, you can enjoy the slide out entertainment center with a 32" TV, stereo, speakers, and, in some models, a fireplace.

-There are four design models in the series, and they're designed to accommodate six people.
+There are four design models in the series, each designed to accommodate six people.
 The 25SW model has a slide-out bed and dinette area, which creates a lot more space in the motorhome.
-The bedroom is private from the rest of the living areas.
+The bedroom is spacious and private from the rest of the living areas.

 The 25RW also has a slide-out.
 Instead of the bedroom and kitchen moving out separately, they're both situated in the middle and slide out as one piece.
 Due to the positioning, there isn't much privacy, and you need to fold the bed up into a sofa to make more space.

 The windows are heated and electric making it easier to adjust in cold weather when driving.
 The shower is fitted with a Trauma Comfort Plus instant water heater, so you don't need to go anywhere to take a warm shower.
 You can enjoy music on the radio, DVD player, or via Bluetooth.
 There's a TV in the main bedroom, reading lights, and a USB port with a 110 V plug so you can charge your devices safely without leaving the RV.